LTUC/amman-dotnet-401d2/Curriculum/Class19/facilitator/README.md

 If you are not able to complete the demo in class, it is ok to share the provided demo to the students so they can see the finished product.

+## Lab Notes

+This lab can be made optional at the instructor's discretion.
+The lab should still be published and available for the student's, but it is up to the instructor if they want it completed before the midterm project starts.
+The midterm project requires knowledge of APIs, so students will be able to apply this lecture regardless if this lab is completed.

 ## What changed from yesterday?
 This is a build off from yesterday 2nd part of the lecture.